Gold Student Center Event Resources and Policies

 - Personal expenses, exclusive events, and for-personal-profit ventures will not be funded.

 Most funding is processed as a reimbursement to you, so KEEP YOUR ORIGINAL RECEIPTS for your reimbursement.
-Performances (musicians, poets, etc.) MUST be paid with a contract, which is available from the Service Desk at the Gold Student Center; do not pay them out of your pocket, or you will be paying the taxes, etc. Student Senate does not fund one-time events, but they will hear requests for operating funds for student organizations.
-Contact the Senate Chair for further information.
+Performers (musicians, poets, etc.) MUST be paid with a contract, (a generic version is available on the Funding Resources page.
+Service providers should not be paid out of a student’s own pocket, or they will be responsible for any applicable taxes, etc.

 Possible Funding Sources and Example Event: